Carer Innovation Collective: ”Better support for carers, together”

 Jack Ford replied to the topic Completing a tender and need advice pls!
 What are your commissioners priorities? in the forum Carer Innovation Collective: ”Better support for carers, together”

-6 days, 21 hours agoFrom what I’m seeing, there’s a strong focus on outcomes and impact — not just what you’ll deliver, but the difference it will make and how you’ll evidence it.
+2 months agoFrom what I’m seeing, there’s a strong focus on outcomes and impact — not just what you’ll deliver, but the difference it will make and how you’ll evidence it.

 There’s also a big emphasis on reaching the “right” people, especially hidden or underserved carers, and showing how you’ll reduce barriers to access.